Are you ready to deepen your personal practice and to allow the teacher within you to emerge?

 What's involved in the Retreat?

-Accommodation is twin-share, in a beautiful house set within lush gardens.
+Accommodation is twin-share, in beautiful location set amid lush gardens.

 All meals will be provided.
 Dietary requirements can be accommodated.